Deducteam/hol2dk/README.md

 ----------------------------------------

 Dk/lp file generation is linear in the size of dumped files.
-For big dumped files, we provide a tool to make file generation in parallel.
+For big dumped files, we provide a command to make file generation in parallel using `make`.
 For the moment, this is only available for lp file generation.

 ```